Burr Oak Woods Conservation Area

 1401 NW Park Road, Blue Springs, MO

-Extension Master Gardeners maintain the 1,000 sq foot native plant garden on the hillside at the entrance to the nature center.
+Our Extension Master Gardener volunteers maintain the 1,000 sq foot native plant garden on the hillside at the entrance to the nature center.
 The theme of the garden is prairie.
 It features plants that do well in the prairie and home landscape and is two tiered: the lower is more ‘manicured’ while the upper has taller prairie natives

 During 2025, the schedule for horticultural education sessions at the Center is listed as follows.
 Extension Master Gardeners will be working at the native garden on the highlighted dates and times to answer any of your native plant and gardening questions.